2 men arrested in fatal shooting, Forrest City police say

 On Nov.
 20, officers responded to a shooting report at the corner of Tennessee and Izard streets, Forrest City police said in a Facebook post.

 The victim, Everett Williams, was suffering from multiple gunshot wounds, police said.
-He was transported to Regional One Medical Center, where he later died, the post states.
+He was transported to Regional One Medical Center, where he later died, police said.

-Police said detectives arrived and located the initial incident area at the corner of Tennessee Street and Washington Avenue.
+Police said detectives arrived and located the initial incident area at the corner of Tennessee Street and Washington Avenue in Forrest City.

-After reviewing surveillance footage and speaking to witnesses, arrest warrants were issued for Lloyd Barber, 29, and Romero Barber, 29, according to the post.
+After reviewing surveillance footage and speaking to witnesses, arrest warrants were issued for Lloyd Barber and Romero Barber, according to the police.

 Both men remained in the jail on Wednesday morning, according to authorities.